athomasq/athomasq.github.io/essays/sterner-stuff.md

 * [Jerry Neumann](https://twitter.com/ganeumann) has the best summary I've read of the Perezian transition [from installation to deployment](http://reactionwheel.net/2015/10/the-deployment-age.html).

+* [Ben Hunt](https://twitter.com/EpsilonTheory) offers an articulate and informed warning of the dangers of [excessive financialization](https://www.epsilontheory.com/tag/financialization/).

 * [Ben Thompson](https://twitter.com/BenThompson) describes the [difference](https://stratechery.com/2020/compaq-and-coronavirus/) between organizations that act and organizations that merely talk.

 * [Venkatesh Rao](https://twitter.com/@vgr) explains the idea of soft technology and its [implications](https://breakingsmart.com/en/season-1/).

 <br/>